camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/25-general-migration-hints/00-overview.html.md

 3. Upgrade the Camunda libraries and web applications in your server.
 4. Upgrade your process applications.

-Depending if you are running Camunda BPM as a shared engine or an embedded one, if differs what you have to do during steps 3 and 4.
+Depending if you are running Camunda BPM as a shared engine or an embedded one, it differs what you have to do during steps 3 and 4.
 Check the concrete migration guide if there are any special steps you have to make.